UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson07/lesson-09-introduction.rst

 Upon successful completion of this lesson, you will be able to:

--  Identify when to apply each of core techniques:
+-  Identify when to apply each of the core techniques:

-   -  multi threading
+   -  multi-threading.
-   -  multi processing
+   -  multi-processing.
-   -  async
+   -  async.

--  Create a simple multi-threaded program with a message queue
+-  Create a simple multi-threaded program with a message queue.
--  Create a simple multi-processing program with a message queue
+-  Create a simple multi-processing program with a message queue.
--  Create a web-api client with the asyncio package
+-  Create a web-api client with the asyncio package.

 New Words, Concepts, and Tools
 ==============================

--  Concurrency
+-  Concurrency.
--  Threading
+-  Threading.
--  Multiprocessing
+-  Multi-processing.
--  Message Queues
+-  Message Queues.
--  Coroutines
+-  Coroutines.
--  Async
+-  Async.

 Required Reading
 ================